debops/debops/docs/ansible/roles/debops.postgresql_server/introduction.rst

 Introduction
 ============

-.. include:: includes/all.rst
+.. include:: ../../../includes/global.rst

 `PostgreSQL`_ is a popular relational open source database.
 This role can be used to install and manage a set of PostgreSQL clusters on Debian-based systems.
-You can use debops.postgresql_ role to configure roles and databases on local or remote PostgreSQL servers.
+You can use :ref:`debops.postgresql` role to configure roles and databases on local or remote PostgreSQL servers.

 .. _PostgreSQL: http://www.postgresql.org/